HokoraYinphineMPP/obsidian-git-sync/docs/index.md

 # WabbitEmu
 If you're here for the TI Calculator emulator, you will need two files.
-The emulator (Wabbitemu.exe) a
+The emulator (Wabbitemu) and the calculator (.rom)